 Most translations in this category require a specialist translator besides generic needs.

-The time to learn Japanese depends on several factors.
-As an example, becoming a translator takes between three and five years.
-Also, establishing authority in specialized fields takes time and hard work.
+The time it takes to learn Japanese depends on several factors.
+For example, becoming a translator takes between three and five years.
+Establishing authority in specialized fields also takes time and hard work.

-There are many kinds of specialized translations.
-Among them are legal, travel, sales & marketing, finance, medical, commercial, scientific, and technical.
+There are many kinds of specialized translations, including legal, travel, sales and marketing, finance, medical, commercial, scientific, and technical.

 The popularity of TV shows and films for Japanese learners resulted in increased multimedia content.
 So, voice-overs, scripts, dubbing projects, and subtitles have a large market.
 Plus, many enthusiasts are highly interested in J-pop lyrics.

 The most famous work areas are translations, transliterations, and audio translations.
-These demands have increased in recent years.
+Demand for these services has increased in recent years.

 Is literary work your cup of tea?
 Your mother tongue can help translate texts from Japanese.

-Novels, short stories, plays, poetry, articles, and essays fall under this category.
-Also, history, literature, customs, festivals, culture, and other subjects are covered.
+This category includes novels, short stories, plays, poetry, articles, and essays.
+It also covers history, literature, customs, festivals, culture, and other subjects.

-There is also a growing market for research books, self-help, and science.
-Plus, publishing and educational books offer many opportunities in many fields.
+There is also a growing market for research, self-help, and science books.
+Publishing and educational books offer many opportunities in many fields.

 (iii) Transcreation